-The 2008 Town Plan supersedes the 2000 Plan for the Town of Barnet.
-It has been prepared in accordance with Title 24 VSA, Chapter 117, amended by Act 115.
-This development plan is intended as a policy guideline without the same legal standing as zoning and subdivision regulations.
-However, it is considered by the District Environmental Commission and the State Environmental Board in their hearings under Act 250, the development law of the State of Vermont.
+The 2014 Town Plan supersedes the 2008 Plan for the Town of Barnet.
+It has been prepared in accordance with Title 24 V.S.A., Chapter 117, as amended.
+This Plan is intended as a policy guideline without the same legal standing as zoning and subdivision regulations.
+However, it is considered by the District Environmental Commission in their hearings under Act 250, the development law of the State of Vermont.
+The Town Plan is also given due consideration by the Vermont Public Service Board in deciding whether to issue a "certificate of public good" under 30 V.S.A.
+Section 248 for the siting of utility projects (e.g., industrial wind turbines, cell towers).
 Furthermore, under Vermont statutes, the revised plan is required justification for the production of new or revised zoning and subdivision regulations.